tammergalal/katacoda-scenarios/modern-observability-in-practice/step4.md

       com.datadoghq.ad.logs: '[{"source": "python", "service": "ads-service"}]'
 ```

-We can repeat the process, and fill out the settings for the `discounts-service`:
+We can repeat the process, and fill out the settings for the `discounts-service` starting on line 20:

 ```
   discounts: